getkloudi/demo/README.md

-# demo
+# Kloudi Demo
-Repo that hosts all the issues created during the demo
+This repository hosts all the issues created using https://demo.kloudi.tech